The Ultimate Parking Real Estate Resource

 Parking Lot Property Defintion

-Parking Lot Properties Explained
+Parking Lots Explained

 The fundamental idea behind parking lots is to generate revenue by renting space for people to park vehicles.
 Parking lots differ from self storage rental properties in that they are generally intended to be used for short to medium term parking.
-They can range in complexity from a simple open lot, to a multi-story structure with automated space counting technologies.
+They range in complexity from a simple open lot, to a multi-story structure with automated space counting technologies.
+Successful parking properties are often found in dense areas where there is limited parking available.
+Revenues are dependent on the local demographics and type of property.
+A simple paved lot will have minimal overhead, however a garage with automated payment processing and parking management systems will have significantly different overhead costs.

-Types of Parking Facilities
+7 Types of Parking Facilities

 Surface Lot